DrGlebsby/monomer_featurizer_predictor/README.md

-# Monomer Featurizer and Predictor of Polymer Properties
+# MFPKit: Monomer Featurizer and Predictor of Polymer Properties

 This script provides physically grounded and interpretable featurization of monomers for Quantitative Structure–Property Relationship modeling.